jcachia/test-git/readme.md

 This is only a change in a feature branch to be merged to master, then hopefully it merges automatically to master-aux.
 I wonder if there will be a merge conflict?

+OK, yeah, that made a merge conflict.
+It halted the merge in the action, so that's good.
+This change should go in with no conflicts.